-Students are required to report changes to their personal information and employment to ISSS within 10 days of any change.
-Please use the OPT Reporting EForm to report any changes and keep your information in MyUAlbany current (phone number, email, and address).
+This information is for students applying for Post-Completion OPT.
+Students authorized for OPT are required to report changes to their personal information and employment to ISSS within 10 days of any change.
+Please use the Post Completion OPT Employment Reporting EForm to report any changes and keep your information in MyUAlbany current (phone number, email, and address).

-• All employment must be directly related to the major field of study for the program you are using to apply for the OPT authorization.
+Must only intend to engage in practical training directly relate to the major field of study for the degree program you are applying for the OPT authorization based on

 Types of OPT

 This is the most common type of OPT.
-Students planning to use OPT after completion of their program may apply to United States Citizenship and Immigration Services (USCIS) up to 90 days before completion of program but no later than 60 days after the program end date (the program end date may be different from the current I-20 end date).
-Due to new/updated USCIS policies, it is imperative that you take advantage of your full 90 days advance time period to submit an OPT application.
+Students planning to use OPT after completion of their academic program may apply to United States Citizenship and Immigration Services (USCIS) up to 90 days before completion of program but no later than 60 days after the program end date (the program end date may be different than the student's current I-20 program end date based on actual date of program completion).
+Due to new/updated USCIS policies it is imperative that students plan to file once all eligible and all eligibility requirements may be confirmed.
 Once OPT is recommended in SEVIS by an ISSS advisor the student must file a Form I-765 with USCIS.
-USCIS must receive the application within 30 days of when ISSS prints an I-20 recommending OPT.
-Post-completion OPT is always defined as full-time (20 or more hours per week) with the expectation that you will be engaged in full-time employment, or seeking full-time employment.
+USCIS must receive the I-765 application within 30 days of when ISSS issued the I-20 recommending OPT to the student.
+Post-completion OPT is always classified as full-time (20 or more hours per week) with the expectation that the student will engage in full-time employment.

-To determine the end date of your program (not necessarily the end date on your current I-20):
+To determine the end date of your program:

-- For Master’s/Bachelor’s students: the program end date is the last day of final exams of the semester you are graduating.
+For Master’s/Bachelor’s students: the program end date is the last day of final exams during the semester you are graduating.
 Ask ISSS for the exact date.

 The following information pertains to bachelor’s and master’s students ONLY.
 If you are a PhD student, please see an ISSS advisor, as we will need to address your situation case-by-case.

 It is critical that both you and your academic advisor are confident that you are graduating by the date listed on your post-completion OPT application.
-If you do not graduate as planned, both your F-1 status and OPT authorization are jeopardized.
-You should not apply until you are confident you will be completing your program.
+If you do not graduate as planned both your F-1 status and OPT authorization are jeopardized.
+You should not apply for post-completion OPT until you are confident you will be completing your program.

-If your OPT is pending and you are not graduating, you must notify ISSS prior to your I-20 program end date (for most students, this is the last day of final exams) that you will not be graduating and request an I-20 extension instead.
+If your OPT is pending and you will not graduate as planned you must notify ISSS prior to your I-20 program end date (for most students, this is the last day of final exams) that you will not be graduating and request an I-20 extension instead.
 You must also write to USCIS to formally withdraw the OPT application.
 Failure to request an extension from ISSS before the program end date on the I-20 could result in:

 If your OPT has already been approved prior to the I-20 program end date but you do not graduate, you must notify ISSS immediately.
 Students already approved for post-completion OPT who do not graduate as planned must: